top of page

 Revisiting Morality v.
 Legality in Light of Conflicting Judgements

-Authored by Abhishek Sanjay, a 2nd-year law student at NALSAR University of Law and Tanya George, a 3rd-year law student at MNLU, Mumbai.
+Authored by Abhishek Sanjay, a 2nd-year law student at NALSAR University of Law and Tanya Sara George, a 3rd-year law student at MNLU, Mumbai.

 Revisiting Morality v.
 Legality in Light of Conflicting Judgements